Key Performance Indicators (KPIs): Definition and Examples

-Create a clear vision of what you are trying to accomplish.
+Create a clear vision of what you're trying to accomplish.
 Keep this objective simple and straightforward.
 Your KPI should be connected with a key business objective that is both strategic and impactful to the organization.
-Without a clear vision, you risk working towards something that ultimately wastes time, energy, money and resources.
+Without a clear vision, you risk working toward something that ultimately wastes time, energy, money and resources.
 Consider meeting with your manager to ensure you’re setting good goals and having them review your KPIs after you’ve set them.

 2. Ask key performance questions (KPQs)

 Consider developing KPQs, or questions that determine whether you’ve met an objective.
 When crafting KPQs, try to avoid simple yes-or-no questions such as, “Have I met my sales quota?”
 Instead, ask open-ended, thought-provoking questions such as, “How might I market my product portfolio better?”
 The answers to your KPQs will give you good information to create useful KPIs.